 Charles lived in the middle of the industrial revolution.
 Factories were emerging left and right, and Charles had the particular luck of being a mathematician with a mechanical mind.
 At the time he had spent years building this advanced mechanical calculator, and it was during the work on this “Difference Engine” that an idea struck him.

 Babbage started thinking of a machine that wouldn’t be “hard-coded”.
 A machine that wasn’t built for one process, but could execute several processes depending on the instructions given to it.
 The sets of instructions would be written in punched cards that could be changed, and so you would have the machine multiply with one card and do divisions with another.
 It was, in a way, the same idea another man named Alan Turing would expand on exactly 100 years later.
-At its core it was quite simple, but this thought laid the first foundation for what would one day become a computer.
+At its core the idea was quite simple, but this thought laid the first foundation for what would one day become a computer.

 The importance of alternatives; or the magic of if-else statements

 If you write code nowadays you’re probably aware of the fact that computers read code from top to bottom.
 It’s a very simple concept and seems easy enough, but it has very important consequences: you can’t use a variable (or “memory space”) if you haven’t declared it for the computer first, nor execute a function (“set of instructions”) without writing it out first.
 That does not mean however that a computer can’t jump back and forth in your code: but it can’t jump forward.